Third World: History

 Most Third World countries are former colonies.
-Having gained independence, many of these countries, especially smaller ones, were faced with the challenges of nation- and institution-building on their own for the first time.
+Having gained independence, many of these Nations, especially smaller ones, were faced with the challenges of nation- and institution-building on their own for the first time.
 Due to this common background, many of these nations were "developing" in economic terms for most of the 20th century, and many still are.
 This term, used today, generally denotes countries that have not developed to the same levels as OECD countries, and are thus in the process of developing.

 In the 1980s, economist Peter Bauer offered a competing definition for the term "Third World".
 He claimed that the attachment of Third World status to a particular country was not based on any stable economic or political criteria, and was a mostly arbitrary process.
 The large diversity of countries considered part of the Third World, ranged widely from economically primitive to economically advanced and from politically non-aligned to Soviet- or Western-leaning.
 An argument could also be made for how parts of the U.S. are more like the Third World.

 The only characteristic that Bauer found common in all Third World countries was that their governments "demand and receive Western aid," which he strongly opposed.
 The aggregate term "Third World" was challenged as misleading even during the Cold War period, because it had no consistent or collective identity among the countries it supposedly encompassed.